cmkobel/ampliconic-regions-on-hominid-x-and-y-chromosomes/README.md

 ### Bachelorproject:
 # Copy Number Variation of Ampliconic Regions on Hominid X and Y chromosomes

-Please read the latest `.pdf`file in the `latex` directory, for a complete explanation of everything in this repository.
+Please read the latest `.pdf` file in the `latex` directory, for a complete walk through.

 ***
 ## Short (outdated) description of files